-Despite the various restructurings and transformations, Cnr's identity as a national multidisciplinary research institution unchanged throughout the past 80 years.
-The Council has always represented a significant presence and an important benchmark for the whole national international scientific community, a source of wide range and qualified expertise, essential dor the growth of the national scientific system’s competitiveness and for the creation of a review system able to assess thr Italian research performance according to the international evaluation criteria.
+Despite the various restructurings and transformations, CNR's identity as a national multidisciplinary research institution remained unchanged throughout the past 80 years.
+The Council has always represented a significant presence and an important benchmark for the whole national and international scientific community, a source of wide range and qualified expertise, essential for the growth of the national scientific system’s competitiveness and for the creation of a review system able to assess the Italian Research performance according to the international evaluation criteria.
 In designing its most recent restructuring, CNR's Central Administration decided to set up two Divisions, both in charge of working on international issues:

-- Technical Unit of utmost importance International Relations
+- Unit for International Relations

-Last update: 10/06/2016
+Last update: 27/01/2023